|

 Eofred closed his eyes and tried to picture the couple.
 At the

-though, of course, the lady was more to his taste.
+though, of course, the lady had been more to his taste.
 "Lord

-Legolas' tunic and leggings were very pale grey silklike
+Legolas' tunic and leggings were a very pale grey silklike

 those pearls your father included in your dowryand they